RAG with Open Source and Running "Examples"

 But how can you, as a developer, leverage these resources and run these examples?

-Once you've cloned/forked the LLM App repository and set up the environment variables (as per the steps mentioned on this link), you're all set to run the examples.
+Once you've cloned/forked the LLM App repository and set up the environment variables, you're all set to run the examples.

 Simple Way to Run the Examples on LLM App